Silence (Delerium song): Music video

 The accompanying music video, directed by the directors collective Twobigeyes, was released in 2000 and was set to the Airscape remix.
 It has repeatedly been listed within the top 100 Ibiza anthems ever on online messageboards and, more recently, on MTV.
 The video was filmed on location in the United Kingdom ― mainly at Newgale Beach, Marloes Sands and "The Blue Lagoon" in Abereiddy, all in Pembrokeshire, Wales.
 Versions of the video featuring the Tiësto and Above & Beyond remixes followed the initial release.

 A music video for "Aria", a track from the following studio album "Poem" that was first released as B-Side on a "Silence" single, was released in early 2000, featuring the Mediæval Bæbes.
 The single and video use the video edit of the song.

 Re-releases

 2004 saw a new release of the single as "Silence 2004", though no song actually bears that title — the new single went to number one on the US dance chart and contained only remixes, both old and new.
 Of these, the new Above & Beyond remix is the most central, as the version included on the compilation The Best Of released in advance of the single.
 The other new remix was by Filterheadz; this version subsequently, in 2006, became popularly mislabelled as the nonexistent "Trentemøller 2006 Remix".
 A 2017 version of the song entitled "Rhys Fulber Project Cars Mix" featured in the launch trailer for Project CARS 2.

+Legacy

+Hypnotised: A Journey Through Trance Music 1990–2005, a trance encyclopedia by Arjan Rietvald published in 2021, selected "Silence" as one of thirty individual trance releases discussed in detail.
+Additionally, Rietvald compiled several companion retrospective albums: the 2025 installment, Hypnotised: A Journey Through American Trance Music 1992–2002, includes the Sanctuary Mix, and was accompanied by online notes identifying "Silence" as "arguably the entire global scene's single most recognizable moment".